3 things to do before conduct remote testing.

 1. Plan, Plan, Plan:

 Before you hit 'go,' double-check your plan.
-Planning is key.
+Planning isn't just important—it's what separates insightful sessions from wasted time.

 Do: